Langevin dynamics of lattice Yang-Mills-Higgs and applications: Mass gap

-Concerning $I_1+I_2$ the corresponding part for the pure Yang--Mills part $\cS_1$ has been estimated as in \cite[Lemma 4.10]{SZZ22}.
+where the last term $I_3$ arises due to the Higgs field on the vertices $x$.
+The first two terms ($I_1$ and $I_2$) are the same as the first equation in the proof of \cite[Lemma 4.10]{SZZ22}, except that $\cS=\cS_1-\cS_2$ now also has a Higgs term $\cS_2$, and the corresponding part for $\cS_1$ has been estimated as in \cite[Lemma 4.10]{SZZ22}.
 Recall that each term in $\cS_2$ only depends on one edge.
-Hence, to estimate $I_1+I_2$, we only have to calculate $|v_e^i v_{e}^j \cS|$ and $|\nabla_e \cS|$.
+Hence, to estimate $I_1+I_2$, we only need to calculate $|v_e^i v_{e}^j \cS|$ and $|\nabla_e \cS|$.
 Other terms satisfy the same bounds as in \cite[Lemma 4.10]{SZZ22}.
 By direct calculation we have

 and by Lemma \ref{lem:nab}

 Hence, we have